-Artificial Intelligence, Automation and Work
+Augmented Exploitation: Artificial Intelligence, Automation and Work

-Edited by Phoebe Moore, Jamie Woodcock
+Edited by Phoebe V. Moore and Jamie Woodcock

 Artificial Intelligence is a seemingly neutral technology, but it is increasingly used to manage workforces and make decisions to hire and fire employees.
 Its proliferation in the workplace gives the impression of a fairer, more efficient system of management.
 A machine can't discriminate, after all.